Skip to main content

 caution

-Sharing VMs also shares their associated drives.
-Shared users can restart and mount drives in other VMs.
+Adding co-owner(s) also grants them access to the VM's associated drives.
+Co-owners can restart and mount these drives in other VMs.

 Bulk Email Users from a Virtual Machine